chubetho/llm_slides/slides.md

 }`
 )

-// Here are generated cards as your instruction:
+// "Here are generated cards as your instruction:
 // {
 //   "cards": [
 //     { "term": "Capital of Germany", "def": "Berlin" }
 //     ...
 //   ]
-// }
+// }"

 const cards = JSON.parse(response).cards // SyntaxError: Unexpected token 'H', "Here are  "... is not valid JSON
 ```